 In Idaho, land actively devoted to agriculture is valued differently for assessment purposes than other land.
-A portion of the value of this land is exempt [§63-602K, I.C.].
-This exemption was adopted during times of rapid inflation in the value of land.
-The exemption was intended to have land actively devoted to agriculture assessed at a value commensurate with what it would produce, rather than the price for which it would sell.
-This difference is called the "speculative portion" of the land value.
+Land actively devoted to agriculture assessed at a value commensurate with what it would produce, rather than the price for which it would sell.
 Therefore, it is advantageous to the property owner to have land assessed for property tax purposes as "actively devoted to agriculture".